January – Permaculture Food Gardening in Subtropical Australia

 Planting

-There are many plants that don’t mind the heat.
+Many plants don’t mind the heat.
 Make sure they are sun-trained before you plant them and also check where they grow best, sun, half-shade, or shade.

 - Gotu Kola – Centella asiatica